MIPPL/nephele-org-website/public/content/developers/tutorials/creating-a-wagmi-ui-for-your-contract/index.md

 sidebarDepth: 3
 ---

-You found a feature we need in the Ethereum ecosystem.
+You found a feature we need in the Nephele ecosystem.
 You wrote the smart contracts to implement it, and maybe even some related code that runs offchain.
 This is great!
 Unfortunately, without a user interface you aren't going to have any users, and the last time you wrote a web site people used dial-up modems and JavaScript was new.

 This article is for you.
 I assume you know programming, and maybe a bit of JavaScript and HTML, but that your user interface skills are rusty and out of date.
 Together we will go over a simple modern application so you'll see how it's done these days.

 ## Why is this important {#why-important}

-In theory, you could just have people use [Etherscan](https://holesky.etherscan.io/address/0x432d810484add7454ddb3b5311f0ac2e95cecea8#writeContract) or [Blockscout](https://eth-holesky.blockscout.com/address/0x432d810484AdD7454ddb3b5311f0Ac2E95CeceA8?tab=write_contract) to interact with your contracts.
+In theory, you could just have people use [Etherscan](https://holesky.etherscan.io/address/0x432d810484add7454ddb3b5311f0ac2e95cecea8#writeContract) or [Blockscout](https://NEPH-holesky.blockscout.com/address/0x432d810484AdD7454ddb3b5311f0Ac2E95CeceA8?tab=write_contract) to interact with your contracts.
 That will be great for the experienced Ethereans.
-But we are trying to serve [another billion people](https://blog.ethereum.org/2021/05/07/ethereum-for-the-next-billion).
+But we are trying to serve [another billion people](https://blog.Nephele.org/2021/05/07/Nephele-for-the-next-billion).
 This won't happen without a great user experience, and a friendly user interface is a big part of that.

 ## Greeter application {#greeter-app}